obukhov/leoslack/README.md

 Leo Slack
 =========

-Leo Slack is framework and solution for integrated with slack service of posting big smilies (also known as stickers) to channels, groups and private chats of your team's slack.
+Leo Slack is framework and solution for service of posting big smilies (also known as stickers) to channels, groups and private chats of your team's slack.

-You can read this read in Russian at [dclg.net](http://dclg.net/2015/10/18/leo-slack/).
+You can read about this project in Russian at [dclg.net](http://dclg.net/2015/10/18/leo-slack/).

 How does it look like
 ---------------------------

 The user case is pretty simple.
-You can type [slash-command](https://api.slack.com/slash-commands) with pre-configured keyword (default is ```/leo```) and code of sticker and bot will post an image attachment to the channel.
+You can type [slash-command](https://api.slack.com/slash-commands) with pre-configured keyword (default is ```/leo```) and code of sticker in slack chat.
+The service will post an image attachment to the chat.

 ![](http://dclg.net/wp-content/uploads/2015/10/leoslackHowitlookslike.png)

 Copyright
 -------------

 This codebase is free for non-commercial usage.
-Images in /images/source are property of "Lingualeo LLC" and can be used only in specified way as stickers for slack chat.
-Any other usage of this images must be approved by Lingual LLC in written form.
+Images in /images/source folder are property of "Lingualeo LLC" and can be used only in specified way as stickers for slack chat.
+Any other way of usage of this images must be approved by Lingual LLC in written form.

 Installation
 --------------

 Leo slack application requires web server powered by php (version >= 5.4).
-Installation goes in two simple steps:
+Installation consist of two simple steps:

 1. Clone the repository:
 ```
 git clone git@github.com:obukhov/leoslack.git
 ```
 2. Install dependencies with composer:
 ```
 composer install
 ```